 How the Product Center Can Help You:

-Celebrating its tenth year anniversary, the MSU Product Center is dedicated to enhancing economic opportunities in the Michigan agriculture, food and natural resource sectors.
+The MSU Product Center is dedicated to enhancing economic opportunities in the Michigan agriculture, food and natural resource sectors.
 The Product Center helps entrepreneurs and established companies develop and commercialize high value, consumer-responsive products through MSU‘s vast and varied technical expertise, research, outreach, and educational services.

 To find an Innovation Counselor or HI-VAT Team Member in your area to discuss your business or product needs with, you can: